Business Boost Grants Program

 Eligible and non-eligible activities

-• Strategic business planning for innovation or growth
+• Strategic business planning for innovation and growth

 • Implementing a governance board to guide strategic planning

-• Design and implementation of management systems, including:
+Design and implementation of sophisticated cloud platforms, online management systems and/or applications including:

 • customer relationship management systems